-Guanacaste is one of the seven provinces of Costa Rica, and it is located in the North West Pacific.
+Things To Do in Guanacaste Costa Rica – An Intro to Guanacaste Guanacaste is one of the seven provinces of Costa Rica, and it is located in the North West Pacific.
 It features around 6,500 square miles of land in which mountains, lakes, beaches, rain forest, dry forests and more are found.
-Guanacaste also offers different microclimates, and it is the perfect location to experience the best…Read More »
+Guanacaste also offers…Read More »

 February 5, 2019

 The animals found in Diamante’s Animal sanctuary have either been rescued or donated by the Wild Life Minsitry of Costa Rica.
 One of the purposes of our Animal Sanctuary is to promote educational learning and the importance of wildlife conservation efforts.
 The animals that call Diamante “home” are here because they can’t be reintroduced into…Read More »

 January 31, 2019